alessiosac/virtualNetwork/README.md

   <user username="both" password="tomcat" roles="tomcat,role1"/>
   <user username="role1" password="tomcat" roles="role1"/>
   ```
-- launch Tomcat 8 with the startup script `%CATALINA_HOME%\bin\startup.bat`
-- (optional) if you previously configured Tomcat Manager you can open a browser and navigate to [this link](http://localhost:8080/manager) and login using `tomcat/tomcat` as username/password
-- (optional) you can deploy/undeploy/redeploy the downloaded WARs through the web interface

-**Eclipse**
-- open the project
-- run the program
-Please notice that input files are placed in main folder and output files will be created in the same folder.

 **How to load graph on `mininet` on Windows**

-1. download the VM from [the site](http://mininet.org/) and import on VirtualBox
+1. download the VM from (the site)[http://mininet.org/] and import on VirtualBox

 2. download (PuTTY and Xming)[https://github.com/mininet/openflow-tutorial/wiki/Installing-Required-Software]